GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 #### Use case 3.3

 To allow access from other projects while keeping access from the Internet restricted, you need to add those projects to a VPC SC perimeter together with Cloud Run.
-Projects outisde the perimeter will be blocked.
+Projects outside the perimeter will be blocked.
 This way you can control which projects can gain access.

 <p style="left"> <img src="images/use-case-3.3.png" width="800"> </p>